The Importance of Getting Your Appearance In Order

-It feels condescending to write these out, but I suppose I should anyways:
+It feels condescending to write these out, but I suppose I should anyway:

 - Groom your facial hair: Avoid the patchy beard, long black mustache hairs, or chin pube goatee.
 Pluck your unibrow.
 Tame your eyebrows if they're really thick and bushy.

 - Brush and floss your teeth regularly.

 - Take care of your skin.

 - Trim your fingernails and toenails on a regular basis, and clean the dirt out from under them.

 - Always wear deodorant.